-Take your brussels sprouts to a whole new level with this rich and cheesy brussels sprouts gratin with salty pancetta.
+Take your brussels sprouts to a whole new level with this rich and cheesy keto brussels sprouts gratin with the salty pancetta.

 I don’t know about you, but if I see “Cheesy” in the title of anything, I click on it.